Angel Lover

-Angel Lover (天使情人) is a 2006 Taiwanese television series starring Ming Dow, Bianca Bai, Alex To, Coco Jiang.
+Angel Lover (天使情人) is a 2006 Taiwanese romance TV series starring Ming Dow, Bianca Bai, Alex To, Coco Jiang.
 It was written by Fang Yi De / An Jin Hong and directed by Danny Dun.
-It was distributed by Singapore's MediaCorp Studios and broadcast on STAR Chinese Channel from 4 December 2006 to 26 January 2007 at 21:30 for 40 episodes.
+The series was distributed by Singapore's MediaCorp Studios and aired on STAR Chinese Channel from 4 December 2006 to 26 January 2007 at 21:30 for 40 episodes.

 Synopsis

 At a time when Angelina (Coco Jiang) was at her emotional low-point and was involved in a car accident, a wonderful man named Michael (Tomohisa Kagami) showed up as a doctor and cured her of her broken heart.
 Michael gave her the confidence and hope to continue living.
 However, he left shortly after she became ready to love again, and just in time for her to find out that he was a chikan.
-Michael told Angelina that he had something else more important to attend to, and he wanted her to help others find the right path in their lives and the courage to love again, just like what he did for her.
+Michael told Angelina that he had something else more important to attend to, and he wanted her to help others find the right path in their lives and the courage to love again, just like what he had done for her.

-Thus, Angelina opened up an agency named "Angel Lover" and found five men to assist those women who are troubled with love and lack confidence in life.
+Thus, Angelina opens up an agency named "Angel Lover" and finds five men to assist those women who are troubled with love and lack confidence in life.
 The protagonist, Yang Tian You (Ming Dow), is also an "Angel Lover", and has a pure heart.